ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-08-01-field-report-acl25.md

 Attending ACL 2025 is a great way to close my pre-PhD years and start my new journey as a PhD student.
 As my first NLP conference, ACL gave me a good first impression of the community at large.
-Perhaps I've been lucky with the people I've talked to, but everyone is warm, friendly, and welcoming.
+Perhaps I've been lucky with the people I've talked to, but everyone was warm, friendly, and welcoming.
 Good vibes all throughout, no notes.

 Also, I kinda like writing these field reports.